boku7/boku7.github.io/_posts/2021-07-12-ArtOfDeviceCodePhish.md

 + [o365blog.com - Introducing a new phishing technique for compromising Office 365 accounts](https://o365blog.com/post/phishing/)

 ## Azure Phishing Infrastructure Setup
-In this section we will setup an Azure Account Subscription, which will host our malicious Azure Active Directory (AAD) phishing domain 'msftsec.onmicrosoft.com'.
-We will create an 'Admin' Global Administrator user to acquire 30-day Office 365 trial licenses, setup Exchange Online, enable DKIM, and create phishing accounts for Red Team Operators.
+In this section we will setup an Azure Account Subscription, which will host our malicious Azure Active Directory (AAD) phishing domain `msftsec.onmicrosoft.com`.
+We will create an `Admin` Global Administrator user to acquire 30-day Office 365 trial licenses, setup Exchange Online, enable DKIM, and create phishing accounts for Red Team Operators.

 ### Azure Account Subscription Setup
 + Create an Azure account at [azure.microsoft.com](https://azure.microsoft.com/en-us/free/).